BenefexLtd/go-record-label-task/README.md

 # go-record-label-task 🎧 💿

-## Dependencies
+## Example Dependencies

-* Go 1.17+
+- Go 1.22+
-* Docker / Docker Compose
+- Docker / Docker Compose

 ## Task

 ### Brief

-BenFX Records handles its release schedule via an API with a single `POST /releases` endpoint.
+BenFX Records manages its release schedule via an API with a single `POST /releases` endpoint.

-This endpoint consumes an array of Release objects and hands each one off for further processing.
+This endpoint consumes an array of Release objects and delegates each one for further processing.

-A successful request is acknowledged with a `202 Accepted` response header, and receipt of each Release is currently added to the system log.
+Upon successful processing, a `202 Accepted` response header is issued, and the receipt of each Release is currently logged within the system.

-Your task is to build out additional components to handle the following:
+Your task is to expand the existing components to handle the following:

-* Issue communications to the artist's fanbase to inform them of each upcoming release.
+- Communicate release information to the artist's fanbase to notify them of each upcoming release.

-* Issue orders to the distribution warehouses for physical fulfilment of the release media.
+- Initiate orders to distribution warehouses for physical fulfillment of the release media.

+Notes:
+- You have the flexibility to extend the existing codebase or begin from scratch.
+- You may opt to utilize the provided pubsub emulator or choose an alternative message broker for communication.
+- When documenting, feel free to remove content from this readme.
+- You're not limited to a single service.

 ### Requirements & Constraints

-* BenFX Records is currently out to tender for the suppliers who will handle communications and distribution, so we need to make sure we can easily swap these integrations in once these decisions have been made.
+- BenFX Records is currently out to tender for the suppliers who will handle communications and distribution, so we need to make sure we can easily swap these integrations in once these decisions have been made.
-    * It is likely that CD and Vinyl orders will be dealt with by separate suppliers in order to achieve optimal rates.
+    - It is likely that CD and Vinyl orders will be dealt with by separate suppliers in order to achieve optimal rates.

-* A Docker Compose file has been supplied which provides a RabbitMQ environment that you may wish to optionally include as part of your solution.
+- The supplied Docker Compose file initializes the example API code and the pubsub emulator, which you may optionally incorporate into your solution.
-    * Once you are up-and-running, you can access the management console at http://localhost:15672 using the default username _guest_ and password _guest_.
+  - Additional information on the PubSub emulator can be found here: [PubSub Emulator Documentation](https://cloud.google.com/pubsub/docs/emulator)

-* Your solution should prioritise maintainability as well as robustness, and utilise a queue/message broker for communications.
+- Your solution should prioritize maintainability and robustness, utilizing a queue/message broker for communications.

-* You must provide your complete solution as a zip file, including the `.git` subfolder, and return it privately via email (please do not publish your solution publicly!)
+- Provide your complete solution as a zip file, and include the output of git log to show your progress along the way.
-    * Please use your commits to demonstrate incremental progress, as you would whilst working on tickets as part of a sprint.
+  - Use your commits to showcase incremental progress, similar to working on tickets within a sprint.
+  - To write the git log to a file, run: `git --no-pager log > log.txt`

-* Please also take some time to document your approach and reasoning in any way you see fit.
-This will help us to understand a bit more around your thought processes, before we meet with you again to chat in more detail.
+- Take time to document your approach and reasoning as you see fit.
+This aids in understanding your thought processes before a detailed discussion.

 ## Getting Started

-From project root:
+From the project root:

 ```
 docker-compose up
 ```

-This will spin up two local containers: one to run the API, and the other to provide a RabbitMQ environment with basic/minimal configuration.
+This command will initialize two local containers: one to run the API and the other to provide a pubsub emulator with basic/minimal configuration.

-You can issue requests to `POST http://localhost:8080/releases` by running the provided script (`./curl.sh`)
+You can issue requests to `POST http://localhost:8080/releases` by running the provided script (`./curl.sh`).